The opioid crisis

 Is there an epidemic in the UK too?

 Not on the same scale as in the US.
-However, yesterday, The Sunday Times published an investigation into Britain’s rising numbers of opioid prescriptions, deaths and overdoses over the last 10 years.
+However, in February 2019, The Sunday Times published an investigation into Britain’s rising numbers of opioid prescriptions, deaths and overdoses over the last 10 years.
 It found that around five people were dying from the drugs every day.

 That includes deaths from heroin, as well as legal painkillers.
 Britain’s poorest areas, such as Wales and the North, were the worst affected.